IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### startIndex
-The 0 based index of the first included resource in the current page, relative to the parent paged resource.
+The 0 based index of the first included resource in this page resource, relative to the parent paged resource.

 The value _MUST_ be a non-negative integer.